open-webrtc-toolkit/QoSTestFramework/mcu-bench_cpp/readme.md

 It will generate encoded mkv file 1280x720-framerate30-bitrate1000k.mkv
-2. Insert  key frame and tag information to encoded video file You shold run the `compile_ffmpeg.sh' script to compile the ffmpeg libs and build the `genTestStream` tool.
+2. Insert  key frame and tag information to encoded video file Run the `compile_ffmpeg.sh` script to compile the ffmpeg libs and build the `genTestStream` tool.
 ```
 ./genTestStream -i <MKV file>
 ```